Skip to content

 What Affects 17-Year Term Life Insurance Rates

-Pricing for a 17-year term policy follows the same underwriting fundamentals as other term lengths.
-Carriers primarily evaluate age, health history, tobacco use, height and weight, family medical history, driving record, and lifestyle factors.
+Pricing for a 17-year term policy follows the same underwriting fundamentals as other term durations.
+Carriers primarily evaluate age, medical history, tobacco use, height and weight, family medical history, driving record, occupation, and lifestyle factors.
+While term length plays a role, underwriting class often matters more.
+Two applicants the same age can receive very different premiums depending on whether they qualify for a top risk class or land in a standard or rated category.

 Conversion Options on a 17-Year Term Policy

 Conversion periods vary by carrier.
 Some allow conversion for the full term, while others limit it to a shorter window, such as the first 10 or 12 years.
-If you are considering a 17-year term as part of a longer strategy, understanding conversion rules is essential.
+If you are considering a 17-year term as part of a longer strategy, understanding conversion rules is essential, because the policy that looks best today may not be the one that offers the strongest flexibility later.

 For a deeper explanation of how this works, review convert term to permanent life insurance.